Stress management techniques: A complete framework for relief

 Setting relationship boundaries

-Why it works: Boundary clarity in relationships prevents stress absorption.
+Why it works: Some relationships create chronic stress through poor boundaries.
+Enmeshment (unclear where you end and the other person begins) means their stress becomes your stress.
+Poor boundaries with demanding colleagues, family members, or friends create constant stress transmission.
+Boundary clarity in relationships prevents stress absorption.
 When you say “I cannot take on this project because my capacity is full,” you are preventing overcommitment stress.
 When you stop responding to anxiety-driven contact, you are preventing codependency stress.
-Research on occupational boundaries shows that people who clearly define their emotional availability report significantly lower interpersonal stress [9].
+Research on occupational recovery shows that people who clearly define their emotional and work-hour limits report significantly lower burnout and interpersonal stress [9].

 Implementation: Identify one relationship that consistently leaves you feeling drained.
 Set one clear boundary and maintain it.
 Notice the stress reduction over 2-3 weeks.